 From a 2017 Columbia Journalism Review story: “Groups like the SPLC — dedicated to First Amendment and media law, and doing impactful work, but not as well known as some of its bigger brethren — deserve attention.”

 Original reporting by Student Press Law Center can be found here.

-Here’s a sampling of news coverage across the U.S. that cite the SPLC’s expertise and impact:
+Here’s news coverage across the U.S. that cites the SPLC’s expertise and impact:

 - District submits journalism ethics draft: Code developed after Springdale high school article raised ruckus last fall, Arkansas Democrat-Gazette (2-27-2019) Mike Hiestand, senior legal counsel for the Student Press Law Center, said there are different ways of engaging in prior review, none of which advocates of student journalism support.
 “Every journalism education association has said it’s simply the wrong way to teach journalists,” Hiestand said.
 “It would be like a principal stepping in and telling the chemistry teacher how to teach chemistry or telling the football coach what plays to run.”

 - Students Step Up, Cape Cod Times (2-16-2019) In truth, student journalists have long been on the front lines of preserving press freedoms.
 According to the Student Press Law Center, high school and college newspapers across the country routinely face efforts by school administrators to limit or censor their speech.
 In some cases, the effort comes in the form of a tacit reminder that the school controls the purse strings, and that such funding could easily disappear.
 In other cases, administrators take a decidedly more aggressive approach, as in the case of an Arkansas high school newspaper.